University of Washington

 CSE 478: Autonomous Robotics (Winter '20)

-I am the Instructor for the Winter quarter version of Autonomous Robotics.
+I was the Instructor for the Winter quarter version of Autonomous Robotics.
 The course covers the building blocks of autonomous mobile robotic systems.
 Students complete a series of assignments guiding them through the study and implementation of fundamental estimation, control, and planning algorithms.
 The algorithms are tested on 1/10th-sized rally cars programmed in Python and interfaced through ROS.

 CS 4750/5750: Foundations of Robotics (Fall '16, Fall '17)